How Warren Buffett Views Global Supply Chains With Investments

 Strategic Control

-You cannot offshore electricity demand.
+You cannot offshore electricity demand easily.
 By controlling regulated utility monopolies and interstate gas pipelines, BHE locks in guaranteed rates of return on its capital expenditures.
 This is boring, utility-grade math.
 The implementation friction here is regulatory: Public Utility Commissions cap your Return on Equity (ROE), meaning you never get tech-like upside.
 But it produces exactly the kind of highly reliable, non-correlated yield that allows Berkshire to fund aggressive acquisitions elsewhere.

 Resilience and Regulation

 There is a specific behavioral comfort in owning assets that people are legally required to pay for regardless of the macro environment.
 While tech multiples compress and expand violently, BHE slowly grinds out steady returns, absorbing regulatory friction through sheer scale and competent lobbying.
+That’s just me, but I prefer structural certainty when systems get tight.

 Natural Catastrophes impact of extreme weather events feature icons of an earthquake, hurricane, and tsunami disrupting infrastructure like rail lines and stranded ships